nihalh01/cosi/README.md

 This tool was implemented using OpenRouteService, a service developed and provided by the Heidelberg Institute for Geoinformation Technology.
 Use is covered by the Creative Commons license CC BY 4.0.
 Further information can be found at: https: // heigit. org / de / ortsbasierte-dienste-und-navigation / https: //openrouteservice.org/services/

-**1) Accessibility from a reference point**
-Indicates an area that can be reached from a point on the map selected by the user within a distance specified by the user.
+**1) Accessibility from a reference point** displays an area that can be reached from a user-selected point on the map within a user-specified distance.
 The distance can be given in time or in meters.
-Accessibility is calculated based on the means of transport specified by the user.
+The accessibility is calculated depending on the means of transport specified by the user.
 The polygons are automatically adjusted when the mode of transport or other parameters are changed.

 The module can be used without first selecting and confirming a planning area.